 Stories & games

-When people need to feel their part in the journey, not just hear the explanation.
-Strategies, programs and change stories become playable worlds, quests, maps and live experiences people actually finish.
+When the audience needs to feel their own role in the journey, not just hear about it.
+Strategies, programs and change initiatives become playable worlds, quests and live experiences that move people into action.

-SUPAH/STUDIO turns important messages into interactive stories, tools and experiences people actually understand, remember and use.
+SUPAH/STUDIO turns your most important messages into interactive stories, tools and experiences that help people understand, remember and take action.

-For SXSW EDU 2026, a plain talk about an innovation program became a side-scrolling arcade experience.
+For a presentation at SXSW EDU 2026 in Austin, Texas, we turned a conventional presentation about an innovation program into a retro-style, side-scrolling arcade game.

-When people need to feel their part in the journey, not just hear the explanation.
-Strategies, programs and change stories become playable worlds, quests, maps and live experiences people actually finish.
+When the audience needs to feel their own role in the journey, not just hear about it.
+Strategies, programs and change initiatives become playable worlds, quests and live experiences that move people into action.

 Explore the way we work →When the numbers are right, but nobody sees the actual human meaning.
 Spreadsheets, dashboards and research become narrative journeys that reveal what matters, why it matters and what should happen next.

-Turn data into a story →When the idea is too abstract to explain one more time.
-Concepts become calculators, simulations, demos, workshop tools and prototypes people can click, test and understand.
+Turn data into a story →Sometimes your message, concept or idea is too abstract to explain one more time.
+You simply need to show it and make it tangible.
+Simulations, demos, tools and interactive prototypes are the solution.

 Build the first version →The fun starts with games, tools, prototypes and interactive stories.
 But the work starts earlier.